Chicha: Incas’ Legacy in a Glass

 Gaston Acurio, the Mastermind of the Peruvian Food Boom

-Recently his restaurant earned awards and recognition, recently it was added to the famous Michelin Guide.
+Recently, his restaurant earned awards and recognition, and it was added to the famous Michelin Guide.
 Chicha has locations in Cusco and Arequipa in Peru, and abroad in Germany.

-Chicha specializes in regional food using regional ingredients, leading culinary techniques are used to create each dish, which is also infused with local ingredients, customs, and culture.
+Chicha specializes in regional food using regional ingredients and leading culinary techniques to create each dish, which is also infused with local ingredients, customs, and culture.

 Ni Chicha ni Limonada

 Peruvians have an interesting relationship with food: It’s part of our language!
 We’ve got plenty of colloquialisms, slang, and frequent words related to food.
+For example, Habla causa!
+(What’s up) Causa is a typical Peruvian dish made from mashed potatoes with a filling in the middle.

 Cual es tu cau cau?
-(What’s wrong with you) alludes to another typical dish.
-When we say something is a piece of cake, we say “papaya”, when you aren’t lucky, we tell you “piña” (ananas, tropical fruit) or if you’ve said you’re “lenteja” means you’re too slow.
+(What’s wrong with you?) alludes to another typical dish.
+When we say something is a piece of cake, we say “papaya”, when you aren’t lucky, we tell you “piña” (ananas, tropical fruit), or if you’ve said you’re “lenteja” means you’re too slow.

 Chicha Music

-Chicha Music is the blend of Peruvian cumbia and “huayno” Peruvian traditional music.
-Its lyrics reflect the pain and sadness of people who left their homes behind, moving into the capital, Lima.
-Over time, Chicha evolved to more complicated sounds, such as psychedelic rock, and pop.
-Chicha Music doesn’t miss at parties or celebrations in Peru.
+Its lyrics reflect the pain and sadness of people who left their homes behind.
+Over time, Chicha evolved to more complicated sounds, such as psychedelic rock and pop.
+People say that if Chicha misses a party, the party is not just a party.

 F.A.Qs About Chicha